Sectional Doors Vs Roller Shutter Garage Doors

-Roller Shutter Garage Door
+Two Roller Shutter Garage Doors in White

 Roller garage doors can be produced in two different materials: steel or aluminium.
 Aluminium slats are foam-filled, double-skinned slats that are joined together by a profile at the top of each slat, whereas a steel roller door is a continuous, single-skin curtain.
 These single skin curtains consist of one large, steel sheet with horizontal ribbed profiles, meaning that the entirity of the sheet can roll around itself.

 Several attempts have been made to produce roller doors in Upvc, but all have failed in their final construction and longevity.
 Timber roller doors are not possible for the sizes required for garage doors, and GRP has never been an option.
 A cheap, inferior slat used in constructing a roller garage door will usually give a very short life span due to the the wear and tear from binding and grinding when the slats deflect.
 This in turn causes the door to drag and damage all moving parts, which there are many of in the average roller door.
 Be sure to carry out the necessary research, ensure that the slats are produced in Northern Europe, and are not an adaptation of a slat used in a basic window shutter for sun protection in Spain or France, for example.
 Many very cheap components, of course, are finding their way in from China, and also include cheap electric motors with non-replaceable parts as they are produced in large, one-off batches.